A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Performance Analysis

-\begin{remark} Our approach introduces an ``\textit{adaptive}'' method that differs significantly from the common deterministic functions \(b(t)\), such as linear or logarithmic dependencies on round \(t\), as widely employed in existing studies on conversational bandits \cite{Zhang-Conversational-WWW20,Wang-2023-Efficient}.
-These traditional methods initiate conversations at fixed intervals, which can lead to inefficiencies, especially when user preferences are already well-understood.
-In contrast, our model \textit{dynamically adjusts} the conversation frequency based on the current gaps in user preference information, offering a more realistic and responsive interaction paradigm. \end{remark}
+\begin{remark} \maco employs an adaptive conversation method, unlike deterministic schedules \(b(t)\) (e.g., linear or logarithmic) used in prior conversational bandit studies \cite{Zhang-Conversational-WWW20,Wang-2023-Efficient,xie2021comparison}.
+Fixed-interval conversations can be inefficient, especially when user preferences are already well understood.
+In contrast, our model dynamically adjusts based on gaps in user preferences, enabling a more realistic interaction paradigm. \end{remark}